• Skip to primary navigation

 • Beef broth - Beef broth will add moisture and flavor to the meatballs and sauce.

-• Green onions - Provides their characteristically fresh flavor.
+• Green onions

-• Garlic - Fresh garlic is best, but 1 teaspoon garlic powder can be substituted in the meatballs if needed.
+• Garlic - Fresh garlic is best, but 1 teaspoon of garlic powder can be substituted in the meatballs if needed.
 I would not use powder in the sauce

-• Crushed red pepper - Adds a touch of heat to offset the sweetness.
+• Crushed red pepper flakes - Adds a touch of heat to offset the sweetness.
 This can be omitted if you don't like heat.

 How to make them

-Prepare the meatballs by crumbling the meat into a large bowl then add all remaining meatball ingredients.
+Prepare the meatballs by crumbling the meat into a mixing bowl then add all remaining meatball ingredients.
 The eggs should be beaten prior to adding to the bowl.
 Mix everything together thoroughly with clean hands to ensure it is well combined.

 Tip: If the meat mixture starts sticking to your hands, wetting your hands with a little water will keep everything from sticking.